goschtl/zope/bluebream/website/docs/v1.0/gettingstarted.rst

 - `Paste <http://pypi.python.org/pypi/Paste>`_

 The installation of ``bluebream`` project template package is a one time process.
-Once the project package is ready, you don't require the ``bluebream`` project template package anymore.
-Because, the project package you are going to create will be self-bootstrappable.
+Once the project package is ready, user need not require the ``bluebream`` project template package anymore because the project package user is going to create will be self-bootstrappable.

 .. _started-sample-project: